ContainerSSH/library-template/.github-template/PULL_REQUEST_TEMPLATE/cleanup.md

 ...

-## The code will be published under the MIT-0 license.
+## The code will be published under the MIT license.
 Have you read and understood this license?

 ...